jenkinsci/vsts-cd-plugin/README.md

 * **Team project: ** The VS Team Services Project in which you have defined the release definition.
 * **Release definition: ** The Release definition **name** that links this Jenkins job as an artifact source.

 You need to now enter the credentials that lets Jenkins trigger a release with the latest completed build, on your behalf.
-If you are using VS Team Services, you just need to enter **PAT**.
-(Refer to this link to understand how to create PAT).
+If you are using VS Team Services, you just need to enter **PAT** with atleast "Release (read, write and execute)" scope.
+(Refer to this [link](https://www.visualstudio.com/en-us/get-started/setup/use-personal-access-tokens-to-authenticate) to understand how to create PAT).
 In case you are using TFS, you need to enter the **username** and **password**.

 ![Add post build action](screenshots/fillFieldsForPostBuildAction.png)